 Our style is the guiding star that navigates us through short-lived trends and other external influences.
 It helps us make the right choices.
-Our style is also what makes our surroundings, our home, our wardrobe unique.
+Our style is also what makes our wardrobe unique.
 We all have style.
 However, sometimes our sense of style is buried under a big pile of stuff and, even more challenging, under a big pile of limiting beliefs.
-In this post, I want to share how to (re-) discover your personal style with a simple method that works for nearly everything.
+In this post, I want to share how to discover your personal style with a simple method that works for nearly everything.

 Being aware of your personal style and preferences is definitely helpful in these two situations:

 - If you want to decide what to keep or let go of.